bitliner/trento-covid19-trend/README.md

  - hot trends in technology
    - fight of delinquencies - e.g. to distribute correctly helps from the governement
    - tracking and protection of personal data - eg empower community managers to expand tracking technologies to their members
-   - support for remote experience - eg apps for video calls, CX analytics
+   - support for remote experience - eg apps for video calls, CX analytics, virtual events
-     - CX analytics
-     - virtual events
    - on-demand food and services delivery